East African Rift

 The East African Rift (EAR) or East African Rift System (EARS) is an active continental rift zone in East Africa.
 The EAR began developing around the onset of the Miocene, 22–25 million years ago.
-It is considered to be part of a larger system, formerly known as the Great Rift Valley, that extends north to Asia Minor.
+It is considered to be part of a larger system, formerly known as the Great Rift Valley, that extends north to Asia Minor, also known as Anatolia.

-A narrow zone, the rift is a developing divergent tectonic plate boundary where the African plate is in the process of splitting into two tectonic plates, called the Somali plate and the Nubian plate, at a rate of 6–7 mm per year.
+A narrow zone, the rift is a developing divergent tectonic plate boundary where the African plate is in the process of splitting into two tectonic plates, called the Somali plate and the Nubian plate, at a rate of 8–9 mm per year.
 The rift system consists of three microplates, the Victoria microplate to the north, and the Rovuma and Lwandle microplates to the south.
 The Victoria microplate is rotating anti-clockwise with respect to the African plate.
 Its rotation is caused by the configuration of mechanically weaker and stronger lithospheric regions in the EARS.

 Many of the African Great Lakes lie within the Rift Valley.

 Extent

 A series of distinct rift basins, the East African Rift System extends over thousands of kilometers.
 North of the Afar triple junction, the rift follows two paths: west to the Red Sea Rift and east to the Aden Ridge in the Gulf of Aden.

 Southward from the Afar triple junction, the EAR consists of two main branches.
 The Eastern Rift Valley (also known as Gregory Rift) includes the Main Ethiopian Rift, runs southward from the Afar triple junction, and continues south as the Kenyan Rift Valley, into northern Tanzania.
-The Western Rift Valley includes the Albertine Rift, which transects Congo DR, Uganda, Rwanda, Burundi, and farther south Tanzania, Zambia, the valley of Lake Malawi and Mozambique.
+The Western Rift Valley includes the Albertine Rift, which transects Democratic Republic of the Congo, Uganda, Rwanda, and Burundi through the Ruzizi Plain, and farther south Tanzania, Zambia, the valley of Lake Malawi and Mozambique.

 The rift also continues offshore from the coast of Mozambique along the Kerimba and Lacerda grabens, which are joined by the Davie Ridge, a 2200 km relic fracture zone that cuts across the West Somali basin, straddling the boundary between Tanzania and Mozambique.
 The Davie Ridge ranges between 30–120 km wide, with a west-facing scarp (east-plunging arch) along the southern half of its length that rises to 2300 m above the sea floor.
 Its movement is concurrent with the EAR.